Avoiding Form Spam Submissions

 3. Select Save.

-4. In the Submission Denied field, enter a generic error message—for example, "You are not permitted to submit this form at this time."
+4. In the Submission Denied field, enter a generic error message, such as "You are not permitted to submit this form at this time."
 Avoid specific language that reveals your filter logic to bad actors.

 5. Select Save.